-- 9. In the Object Explorer pane, expand the database you created for the workspace repository.
+9. In the Object Explorer pane, expand the database you created for the workspace repository.
 Click Security > Users and choose New User... from the right-click menu.
-The Database User - New window opens. - 10.Select the General page.
-Define the database user: - In the User name field, enter the database user name. - In the Login name field, enter the database login name.
-Use the browse button to browse for the login name. - Note: You specify the login name, not the database user name, when you create or connect to a workspace, so it is usually best to make the user name and login name the same. - In the Database role membership pane, check db owner, then click OK.
+The Database User - New window opens.

+10.Select the General page.
+Define the database user:

+- In the User name field, enter the database user name. - In the Login name field, enter the database login name.
+Use the browse button to browse for the login name.

+In the Database role membership pane, check db owner, then click OK.
 The new user is displayed in the Object Explorer pane.